 In many Hindu temples, the multi-deity worship has become a common practice to accommodate the sentiments of different sections of the community.
 The temples, however, which are organized under the umbrella of the parent institutes, such as ISKCON, the Swaminarayan sect, etc., maintain their individual form and style.
 In the recently opened Swminayarayan temples, the multi-deity worship has been adopted.
 Fortunately, in none of the Hindu temples is there a total polarization, nor is the Hindu community rigidly divided on the basis of their temple affiliation.
 Hindus often visit temples of separate sects and organizations, although they usually have a preference for one of their choice.
 They normally sponsor their own family functions in the temple of their allegiance.

 Hindu temples are established on all five continents.
 In Africa, these are present in Botswana, Kenya, Nigeria, and South Africa.
 In Asia, apart from India, Hindu temples are present in Nepal, Pakistan, Bangladesh, Sri Lanka, Malaysia, Indonesia, Singapore, Japan, China, and Cambodia.
-Hindu temples are established in many cities of Australia.

 Hindu temples are present in many countries of the Caribbean islands—Barbados, Fiji, Guyana, and Jamaica.
 In Europe, Hindu temples are established in the UK, Denmark, France, Ireland, and the Netherlands.
 In North America, there are Hindu temples all across the United States and Canada.
 In South America, Hindu temples are in Argentina, Bolivia, Brazil, and Chile.
 Hastinapur, the city of wisdom, in Argentina is a unique temple of its kind.
 Swaminarayan temples have been established in Africa, the UK, and in many cities in America, such as Boston, Los Angeles, Houston, and Chicago.
 ISKCON temples are in many places, such as Nigeria, South Africa, Australia, Denmark, Ireland, Netherlands, North America, Argentina, Bolivia, Brazil, Chile, China, and Japan.

 The Chinmaya Mission has set up temples, apart from India, in the United States, the UK, Australia, Sri Lanka, and France.
 Swaminarayan Temple in London occupies a place of pride, as it attracts not only the Hindus but also many persons of other faiths because of its artistic architecture and extensive marble and wooden craftsmanship.
 The ISKCON temple and Balaji Venkateshwara temples are other important Hindu shrines.
 The spectacular London Hindu Sri Murugan Temple is popular landmark.
+There are now Hindu Chaplains in U.K. and U.S.A. armies to serve the needs of Hindu soldiers.

 In Australia, the ISKCON and Swaminarayan temples are there along with temples of South Indian origin, such as the Venkateshwar Balaji, Murgan, Balasubramaniam, and Siva temples.
 Murugan Temple in Sydney, Australia is an important landmark, especially for the Tamil Hindu community.
 Shiva-Vishnu Temple in Melbourne is very popular.

 Indonesia, too, has witnessed enormous temple activity, especially in the province of Java.
 Sukuh Hindu Temple and Penataran Hindu Temple Complex in Indonesia, along with Temples of Phanomroong and Muangtam in Thailand, and Rishikesh Complex of Ruru Kshetra and Ram Janaki Temple in Nepal are currently on the “Tentative List” of UNESCO World Heritage Convention nominated by their respective countries waiting to be inscribed on World Heritage List.
 Currently, the World Heritage List is made up of 911 properties “having outstanding universal value”, which includes four Hindu temples: Konark Sun Temple in Bhubhenshwar, Hampi and Pattadakal temples in Karnataka (India) and Prambanan Temples in Indonesia.
 The Mother Temple of Besakih, or Pura Besakih, in the village of Besakih on the slopes of Mount Agung in eastern Bali, is the most important, the largest and holiest temple of Agama Hindu Dharma in Bali.
+In Indonesia, there are many Hindu ancient temples, where worship is never performed; these are referred to as dead monuments-as opposite to the ‘live monuments’ in Java and Bali, the ancient temples there where the worship has never ceased.
+Although worship may be performed in the dead temples, from time to time, their primary use is for the tourist trade.
+(Similar timples are in Khajurao and other many placess in India.)

 In Nepal, which is an overwhelmingly Hindu country, there are many diverse Hindu temples.
 Pashupatinath Temple in Khatmandu is the most famous Shiva temple in Nepal.
 Gushmeshwari Shrine is one of the eighteen Sakti Peethas, dedicated to goddess Sati.